-At the local level, the Reproductive Education and Community Health programmed(REACH), an advocacy organization was established in Bukwo in 1995 to eliminate female circumcision.
-It has been working hand in hand with UNFP A and the Government of Uganda (Kirya and Kibombo, 1999).
-However, their efforts have tackled FGM from a medical perspective focusing on the harmful effects of the practices to maternal, social and physical health of the victims.
-Important to note is that no laws have been drafted and enacted to support their implementational strategy of eradicating the FGM practice.
-With financial constraints, lack of massive sensitization about the dangers of the practice and limited personnel, the implementation of the International Human Rights Instruments has not been effective and thus, the practice has survived a test of time and continues to be manifested, especially in Bukwo District.
-It is out of the above concerns that the researcher picked interests to address the FGM practice on Human Rights Perspective such that human rights-focused alternatives can be adopted for the benefit of women as far as enjoying their natural entitlements is concerned.
-This was done focusing on Bukwo District as a case study.
+The Reproductive Education and Community Health program (REACH), an advocacy organization was established in Sebei sub-region in 1995 to eliminate female circumcision.
+It has been working hand in hand with UNFPA and the Government of Uganda (Kirya and Kibombo, 1999).
+However, their efforts have tackled FGM from a medical perspective focusing on the harmful effects of the practices to mental, social and physical health of the victims.
+Important to note is that no laws have been drafted and enacted to support their implementation strategy of eradicating the FGM practice.
+With financial constraints, lack of massive sensitization about the dangers of the practice and limited personnel, the implementation of the International Human